-The (River) Thames (Leach to Evenlode) waterbody (GB106039030333) receives treated effluent from Faringdon WwTW and currently has an overall waterbody status of Moderate, with the alternative objective to maintain Moderate status by 2021.
+The (River) Thames (Leach to Evenlode) waterbody (GB106039030333) receives treated effluent from Faringdon WwTW and currently has an overall waterbody status of Poor, with the alternative objective of Moderate status by 2027.

 Its current overall status is limited to Moderate due to the less than Good status classification of the elements listed in Table 4-16.